spacetelescope/jdaviz/docs/imviz/import_data.rst

 When running the Imviz application via the command line, you may provide a path to a compatible file, which will be loaded into the app on initialization.
-Multiple data files can be provided
+Multiple data files may be provided:

 .. code-block:: bash